altar31/altar31/README.md

 ## 👨🏻‍💻 Current project

 I have a growing interest in **reproductible development environments**.
-In fact, as a researcher i have to often switch my development environment (packages, programming languages management...) and it could be time consuming, cumburstone and difficult to share and deploy...
+In fact, as a researcher i have to switch often my development environment (packages, programming languages management...) and it could be time consuming, cumburstone and difficult to share and deploy...

 So i decided to build a CLI tool with a focus on management of **Machine Learning Environments** to solve the previous mentionned problems.

-The features of the project are the following:
+The project specs are the following :
 - **Leverage** the [Nix](https://nixos.org/) ecosystem in order to ensure reproductible ML environment builds and make easier the deployment of such systems (avoid the "works on my machine" problem 😉)
-- **Automate** end-to-end ML systems operations (from building to deployment) based on configuration file (".toml")
+- **Automate** end-to-end ML systems operations (from building to deployment)
 - **Normalization** of project architecture in order to ensure consistency
 - Focus on **simplicity**, the user could run the whole system by knowing several shell commands...

+Don't hesitate to contact me if are interested in !

 The project will be highly collaborative🤝, so everyone is welcome to the project ! 🤗
 Contributions could be done in many ways and are not exclusively code.
 You could write documentation, work on the project logo (very important 😉), participate to the community creation (slack,matrix,gitter...).